Llannelongue/website-lannelongue-group/join/index.md

 ## Current opportunities

 {% capture info %}
-  __We currently have 1 open research positions, closing date 16/09/2025.__ This is a great opportunity to expand the work of the Green Algorithms Initiative and be at the forefront of Environmentally Sustainable Computational Science.
+  __We currently have 1 open RSE position, closing date 25/11/2025.__ This is a great opportunity to enable the work of the Green Algorithms Initiative and be at the forefront of Environmentally Sustainable Computational Science.
 {% endcapture %}

 {%